Karl Vaino: Early life and career

-Karl Genrikhovich Vaino was born in 1923 and raised in the city of Tomsk, Siberia, in then Soviet Russia.
-His father Genrikh (or Heinrich Vaino; 1889–1965) was an active Bolshevik and mother Lydia née Savi was a daughter of Estonian immigrants who had settled in Siberia at the beginning of the 20th century.
-Genrikh had briefly moved to Estonia in 1918, but returned to Siberia after the Bolshevik Russian invasion into Estonia had failed in the 1918–1920 Estonian War of Independence.
+Karl Genrikhovich Vaino was born in 1923 and raised in the city of Tomsk, Siberia, in then-Soviet Russia.
+His father, Heinrich Vaino (later russified as Genrikh; 1889–1965), was an active Estonian Bolshevik who had moved to Siberia in 1918 after the Bolshevik Russian invasion into Estonia had failed in the 1918–1920 Estonian War of Independence.
+His mother, Liidia (née Savi), was a daughter of Estonian immigrants who had settled in Siberia at the beginning of the 20th century.

-After graduating from what is now the Omsk State Transport University in 1947, Vaino moved to then Soviet-occupied Estonia, and started working in engineering and technical jobs on the railway.
+After graduating from what is now the Omsk State Transport University in 1947, Vaino moved to then-Soviet-occupied Estonia, and started working in engineering and technical jobs on the railway.
 He joined the Communist Party of the Soviet Union (CPSU) in 1947.
-He served as Secretary of the Communist Party's Tallinn Regional Committee from 1948–1953.
+He served as Secretary of the Communist Party's Tallinn Regional Committee from 1948 to 1953.
 In the 1960s and 1970s, he also served as Secretary of the Central Committee of the Communist Party of the Estonian SSR.
 He graduated from the Correspondence Higher Party School in 1957.

 Leader of the Estonian SSR

-Having lived his early life in Russia, Vaino was a native speaker of Russian language.
+Having lived his early life in Russia, Vaino was a native speaker of the Russian language.
 He was not able to speak Estonian very well, and did so with a thick Russian accent.
-For this, he was considered to be perfect for the role of First Secretary, being a so-called "Yestonian".
+For this, he was called "Yestonian".
 On 26 July 1978, the incumbent First Secretary of the past 28 years, Johannes Käbin, who was considered to be too moderate for the ongoing Era of Stagnation Russification, was forced to resign from his post and was replaced by Vaino.

-As the First secretary, Vaino acquired a reputation of being an extreme Russificator.
+As the First Secretary, Vaino acquired a reputation of being an extreme Russificator.
 With a dismissive attitude towards Estonian language and culture, he was not popular amongst Estonians.
 He delivered public speeches mostly in Russian, one notable exception being at the 350th anniversary of Tartu State University, where he presented awards to university workers, speaking in Estonian with a thick Russian accent.
 In 1979, an unsuccessful attempt was made on his life.

 Downfall

 In early 1988, the CPE split into national communists and internationalists.
-Vaino was the leader of the latter, while the former was led by then-Soviet ambassador to Nicaragua Vaino Väljas.
+Vaino was the leader of the latter, while the former was led by the Soviet ambassador to Nicaragua Vaino Väljas.
 Being considered too conservative by the Moscow elite, after almost 10 years, Vaino was forced to resign from his post on 16 June 1988, and replaced by Väljas.
-Vaino would then move to Moscow, where he had lived ever since.
+Vaino then moved to Moscow, where he lived from then onward.
 He did not visit Estonia again.